Falkirk Amateurs F.C.: Colours

 The club's colours were originally blue shirts and white shorts, but from 1903 the club played in all white, apart from wearing blue and white stripes in the early 1920s.

 Ground

-The club played at Comely Park, off Burnhead Lane; the ground was also known as Tannery Park.
+The club originally played at Comely Park, off Burnhead Lane; the ground was also known as Tannery Park.
 The club occasionally played at Falkirk F.C.'s Brockville ground for important fixtures.

+In 1926, the club was gifted a new ground at Summerford in Camelon, which it called Watling Park, after the Junior club Watling Juniors, which had used the ground before the war.
+The ground hosted a Scottish Cup tie in 1938 as home side Larbert Amateurs did not have a suitable ground.